Krande/condapackaging/src/code_aster/.tests/test_debugging.md

 when compiling on a newer version of linux than the target system.

 Update: It seems cross-linux compilation is not the issue.
 The same error occurs when compiling on the target system.

 ## Importing cmath at top level of failed tests
-However, by adding `import cmath` to the top of the AUTO_IMPORTS list in `aster/code_aster/Utilities/base_utils.py` the issue is resolved.
+However, by adding `import cmath` to the top of the AUTO_IMPORTS list in `run_aster/command_files.py` most of the issue is resolved.

 ## Re-Running Failed Tests only present on python 3.9/3.10